Dominion (Holland book)

-Dominion: The Making of the Western Mind (published as Dominion: How the Christian Revolution Remade the World in the United States) is a 2019 non-fiction history book by British historian Tom Holland.
+Dominion: The Making of the Western Mind (published as Dominion: How the Christian Revolution Remade the World in the United States) is a 2019 non-fiction history book by British author Tom Holland.

 The book is a broad history of the influence of Christianity on the world, focusing on its impact on morality – from its beginnings to the modern day.
 According to the author, the book "isn’t a history of Christianity" but "a history of what's been revolutionary and transformative about Christianity: about how Christianity has transformed not just the West, but the entire world."

-Holland contends that Western morality, values and social norms ultimately are products of Christianity, stating "in a West that is often doubtful of religion's claims, so many of its instincts remain — for good and ill — thoroughly Christian".
+Holland states that Western morality, values and social norms ultimately are products of Christianity, saying "in a West that is often doubtful of religion's claims, so many of its instincts remain — for good and ill — thoroughly Christian".
 Holland further argues that concepts now usually considered non-religious or universal, such as secularism, liberalism, science, socialism and Marxism, revolution, feminism, and even homosexuality, "are deeply rooted in a Christian seedbed", and that the influence of Christianity on Western civilization has been so complete "that it has come to be hidden from view".

-It was released to generally positive reviews, although some historians and philosophers objected to some of Holland's conclusions.
+It was released to generally positive reviews.

 Background

 Tom Holland has previously written several historical studies on Rome, Greece, Persia and Islam, including Rubicon, Persian Fire, and In the Shadow of the Sword.
 According to Holland, over the course of writing about the "apex predators" of the ancient world, particularly the Romans, "I came to feel they were increasingly alien, increasingly frightening to me".
 "The values of Leonidas, whose people had practised a peculiarly murderous form of eugenics and trained their young to kill uppity Untermenschen by night, were nothing that I recognised as my own; nor were those of Caesar, who was reported to have killed a million Gauls, and enslaved a million more."
 This led him to investigate the process of change leading to today, concluding "in almost every way, what makes us distinctive today reflects the influence over two thousand years of the Christian story".

-Prefiguring the book, in 2016 Holland penned an essay in the New Statesman describing how he was "wrong about Christianity".
+Prefiguring the book, in 2016 Holland had penned an essay in the New Statesman describing how he had been "wrong about Christianity".